radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/special-attributes-handling.md

 To configure rules for linked attributes, following the steps below:

 1. On the Control Panel > Setup > Directory Namespace > Namespace Design, select the RadiantOne Directory below the Root Naming Contexts.
-1. On the right side, click the SPECIAL ATTRIBUTES tab and locate the Linked Attributes section (expand it if it is collapsed).
+1. On the right, click the SPECIAL ATTRIBUTES tab and locate the Linked Attributes section (expand it if it is collapsed).
     ![Special Attributes Handling](Media/linked-attributes-section.jpg)

 1. Click **+LINKED ATTRIBUTES**.